12 Orthogonal Matrices

 NoteDefinition: Orthogonal Projector

-For a subspace \(S\) with orthonormal basis \(\bQ\): \(\bP = \bQ\bQ^T\).
+For a subspace \(S\) with orthonormal basis \(\bQ\) from the result above: \(\bP = \bQ\bQ^T\).

 • Properties: \(\bP^2 = \bP\) (Idempotent), \(\bP^T = \bP\) (Symmetric).